-- Face masks must be worn at all times while you are in Department buildings. - Each lecture and laboratory room has a maximum safe capacity that must not be exceeded. - 2 m social distancing must be observed at all times.
-Students must not approach the lecturer, demonstrator or one another. - Hand sanitisation must take place on entry and exit to the labs, and between handling samples or different pieces of equipment. - Surfaces must be wiped down before and after each practical and supervision, by the student.
+- Face masks must be worn at all times while you are in Department buildings. - Each lecture and laboratory room has a maximum safe capacity that must not be exceeded. - 1m social distancing must be observed at all times.
+Students must not approach the lecturer, demonstrator or one another. - Hand sanitisation must take place on entry and exit to the labs, and between handling samples or different pieces of equipment.